-How to Feed and Raise a Baby Bird
+How to Feed and Care for a Wild Baby Bird

 Have You Found a Wild Baby Bird?

 In spring and fall of each year, baby birds are found by well-meaning folks.
 Most of the time, the fledgling was simply learning to fly, and mom was nearby.
 But there are instances when a bird is either lost or abandoned, and people with extra big hearts feel the need to care for it.
 Below you will find in-depth instructions for housing and feeding a baby bird.